jlangvand/jucipp/docs/language_servers.md

 ```

 - Additional setup within a Rust project:
-  - Add an empty `.rust-format` file to enable style format on save
+  - Add an empty `.rustfmt.toml` file to enable style format on save

 ## GLSL